cdqag/action-fail-on-rerun/README.md

-# action-fail-on-retry
+# action-fail-on-rerun

 Simple GitHub Action to fail a job if it has been retried.
-GitHub does not give possibility to hide a Retry job from the UI.
+GitHub does not give possibility to hide a Re-run job from the UI.
 So a workaround is to fail the job if it has been retried.

 ## Inputs

 * `error-title`

     The error title.
-Default is `Job retry disabled`.
+Default is `Job Re-run Not Allowed`.

 * `error-message`

     The error message.
-Default is `Owner of this repo disabled possibility to retry this job`.
+Default is `Owner of this repo disabled possibility to Re-run this job`.

 ## Example usage